Lukarbonite/AutoPickup/README.md

 Auto Pickup is designed to be highly compatible with the modded ecosystem.

 *   **Veinminer:** This mod includes deep, built-in compatibility for [Miraculixx's Veinminer](https://modrinth.com/datapack/veinminer).
 All items and experience from blocks broken as part of a veinmine action will be correctly picked up, and the Mending enchantment will be applied properly after all durability damage is dealt.
+*   **Architectury API Mods:** Broad support is included for mods built on the Architectury API.
+If a mod uses the standard `BlockEvent.BREAK` to handle its block breaking, Auto Pickup will automatically detect it.
+This provides seamless compatibility for mods like [iamkaf's Liteminer](https://modrinth.com/mod/liteminer) without needing a specific integration.
 *   **Other Mods:** It should work seamlessly with most mods that use standard block-breaking and loot-dropping mechanics.
 Similarly, drops from most vanilla and modded mobs are also supported.
 If you find an incompatibility, please [open an issue](https://github.com/lukarbonite/autopickup/issues)!

 ![MultiBlock](https://github.com/user-attachments/assets/63267ae6-2c95-47ea-821b-2cc5b50218bb)